Eye bags and dark circles

 What are eye bags?

 Eye bags – mild swelling or puffiness under the eyes — are common as you age.
-With we get older, the tissues and muscles around the eyes can weaken.
+As we get older, the tissues and muscles around the eyes can weaken.
 Fat that normally helps to support your eyes can then move into the lower eyelids, making the lids to appear puffy.

 Dark circles under the eyes (also called periorbital hyperpigmentation or POH) can also make you look tired, dull and older than your age.